gluk256/misc/cross-witness/cross-witness.md

-# The Cross-Witness Algorithm: Privacy Protection in a Fully Transparent System
+# Cross-Witness Algorithm: Privacy Protection in a Fully Transparent System
 By **Vlad Gluhovsky** and **Gavin Wood**

-# Introduction
+## Introduction

 Being based upon a quasi-Turing-complete (quasi because it's actually bounded) virtual machine, Ethereum is an extremely versatile system.
 However one of its greatest strengths---universal auditability---seems to lead to a fatal flaw, namely an inescapable lack of privacy.
 Here we demonstrate an algorithm in order to prove that this is not the case.